 Each accommodation can sleep four and includes a queen bed and a twin daybed, along with electricity, a mini-fridge, a microwave, a picnic table, and firepit with removable grill.
 Bathhouse amenities are located just steps away.

 14. Inn Town Campground, Nevada City

-One of the best glamping spots in California for families is the Inn Town Campground just a short drive from downtown Nevada City.
+One of the top family glamping spots in California is the Inn Town Campground just a short drive from downtown Nevada City.
 This campground and RV resort provides several different accommodations including tent camping, full RV hookups, and deluxe canvas tents.